USEPA/LCA-HT/README.md

 usepa-harmonization
 ===================

-Codebase for the Harmonization Tool ( a RCP/RAP Java application)
+Codebase for the LCA Harmonization Tool ( a RCP/RAP Java application)

-This repo will generally contain the latest stable version of the EPA / USDA Life Cycle Assessment (LCA) Harmonization Tool (HT)
-Primary authors as of 2013 are Tom Transue (transue.tom@epa.gov) and Tommy Cathey (cathey.tommy@epa.gov), Lockheed Martin contractors supporting US EPA efforts.
+This repo contains the latest stable version of the EPA / USDA Life Cycle Assessment (LCA) Harmonization Tool (HT).
+This tool is in beta state.
+Primary authors are Tom Transue and Tommy Cathey, Lockheed Martin contractors supporting US EPA efforts.
-Lockheed supervisor: Mike Uhl (uhl.michael@epa.gov) and Federal Point of Contact is Heidi Paulsen (paulsen.heidi@epa.gov).

-As the project grows others may provide significant contributions.
+The vision and technical direction were provided by Wesley Ingwersen and others in the US EPA Life Cycle Assessment Center for Excellence.
+Please contact Wesley Ingwersen for for an executable version and for more information (ingwersen.wesley at epa.gov).